datagrok-ai/public/help/develop/performance.md

 * Built-in intelligent CSV parser
   * Automatically handles delimiters and comments
-  * Adaptive reading: makes one very fast pass to find out some features about the file (whether or not it has quotes, multilines, etc) and chooses the strategy accordingly
+  * Adaptive reading: makes one very fast pass to find out some features about the file (whether or not it has quotes, multilines, etc.) and chooses the strategy accordingly
   * Adjusts strategy for performance/memory as it reads
   * Smart parsing of dates
   * Multithreaded parsing